pingidentity/pingone-go-client/pingone/docs/DaVinciFlowGraphDataRequestElementsNodeDataProperties.md

 ### GetBackgroundColor

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetBackgroundColor() DaVinciFlowGraphDataRequestElementsNodeDataBackgroundColor`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetBackgroundColor() DaVinciFlowGraphDataRequestElementsNodeDataPropertiesBackgroundColor`

 GetBackgroundColor returns the BackgroundColor field if non-nil, zero value otherwise.

 ### GetBackgroundColorOk

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetBackgroundColorOk() (*DaVinciFlowGraphDataRequestElementsNodeDataBackgroundColor, bool)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetBackgroundColorOk() (*DaVinciFlowGraphDataRequestElementsNodeDataPropertiesBackgroundColor, bool)`

 GetBackgroundColorOk returns a tuple with the BackgroundColor field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetBackgroundColor

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetBackgroundColor(v DaVinciFlowGraphDataRequestElementsNodeDataBackgroundColor)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetBackgroundColor(v DaVinciFlowGraphDataRequestElementsNodeDataPropertiesBackgroundColor)`

 SetBackgroundColor sets BackgroundColor field to given value.